rb12345/gnuplot_i/gnuplot_i.md

 2. Send display configuration options.

+  Gnuplot configuration options are settings such as terminal type, plotting style and labels.
   The following functions to set these options are available:

     gnuplot_setterm (gnuplot_ctrl *handle, char *terminal, int width, int height)